-(iv) Rental income
+(v) Rental income

 Rental income from investment properties is accounted for on a straight-line basis over the lease term.
 Contingent rental income is recognised as income in the periods in which it is earned.
-Lease incentives granted are recognised as an integral part of the total rental income.
+Lease incentives granted are recognised as a reduction as rental income received on a straight-line basis from the lease commencement date to the end of the lease term.